ucldc/ucldc-docs/docs/dams/search.md

 The DAMS supports many different kinds of searching:

+Search from anywhere in the DAMS Workspace:
 - **Quick Search**: Allows you to quickly find objects throughout the DAMS using only keywords.
 - **Filter Search**: Restricts searching to the current campus folder, project folder, or complex object.
 A filter search only searches against the title of an object.

-- **Search Module**: Allows you to choose from a few different custom search forms, namely Custom Faceted Search and Custom Advanced Search.
+Search from the Search Module - Allows you to choose from a few different custom search forms:
 - **Custom Faceted Search**: Searches on keyword, like quick search, as well as a variety of other fields.
 Custom Faceted Search, like Filter Search, also allows you to limit the search to a particular campus folder, project folder, or complex object.
 - **Custom Advanced Search**: Allows you to perform a very precise search by searching against more metadata elements than those available in faceted search.

+Click the image to see where each of these search options are located.
+Each search method is described in more depth below.
 <a class="img-popup" href="{{ site.url }}{{ site.baseurl }}/images/search.png">
   <img src="{{ site.url }}{{ site.baseurl }}/images/search.png" alt="Screenshot of where to find search" style="width: 500px">
 </a>
 <br>(click to enlarge)

+## Search from anywhere

-## Quick Search
+### Quick Search

 Search the entire Nuxeo DAMS by keyword using the Quick Search in the top right corner of the DAMS.
 This keyword search is performed over an index of all the metadata fields for an object, so this could potentially generate a lot of noise for ambiguous search terms.

-## Filter Search
+### Filter Search

 From within a given campus folder, project folder, or complex object, Filter Search allows you to filter the contents by a [full text search]({{ site.url }}{{ site.baseurl }}/docs/dams/search/#FullTextSearch) on the title field.

-<div class="walkthrough new">New in Bruin</div>

 ## Search Module